How to Clean the Bathroom Exhaust Fan

 5. Clean out the Housing

-Using your vacuum’s brush and crevice attachment, clean out the inside of the exhaust fan.
+Using your vacuum’s brush and crevice attachment, clean out the inside of the exhaust fan’s surrounding recessed housing.

 6. Wipe the Vent Cover with a Cloth

-By the time you’ve cleaned the fan blades, motor and housing, the vent cover should have had enough time to soak.
-Wipe away the grime and buildup from the vent cover with a damp cloth.
+By the time you’ve cleaned the fan blades, motor and housing, the fan cover should have had enough time to soak.
+Wipe away the grime and build-up from the vent cover with your damp microfiber cloth.
+Perhaps clean it first after its previous use though.

 7. Allow Parts to Air Dry